Product Data Management: The Complete Guide for Manufacturers

 Why Manufacturers Need Both PDM and PIM

-This is the strategic core of the product data management conversation.
 Manufacturers who have invested in engineering PDM often assume their product data problem is solved.
-It isn't, because engineering PDM stops at the factory floor.
-The commercial data problem starts the moment a product is ready to sell, and the tools that govern design files were never built to govern channel content.
+It isn’t, because engineering PDM stops at the factory floor.
+Four failure modes appear reliably when manufacturers lack a governed commercial PDM layer.

 Retailers and distributors using centralized PIM systems have reported saving 80+ hours per month on manual data management tasks that previously required individual channel-by-channel updates.2 That is time returned to content quality, new product onboarding, and channel expansion rather than re-entry of data a governed system should distribute automatically.